 Gene therapy can open the doors to medical knowledge that before wouldn’t be discovered until the patient was facing a disease.
 There has been an increase in genetic data, thanks to databases that obtain the information from patients with the promise that their genes may help a researcher unlock a new treatment for a specific disease.

-With that in mind, here the Investing News Network (INN) looks at what the genetics market looks like today, immuno-oncology trials, and its future outlook to better answer the question, “what is genetics investing?”
+Here the Investing News Network (INN) looks at what the genetics market looks like, immuno-oncology trials, and its future outlook to help better answer the question, “what is genetics investing?”

 Genetics investing: patients need driving market forward

-Despite warnings from medical officers, more and more patients have begun taking genetic tests in order to find if they are susceptible to getting diseases, such as cancer.
+Despite warnings from medical officers, more and more patients have begun taking genetic tests in order to find if they are susceptible to diseases like cancer.

-The late resurgence of genetic therapy can be partly attributed to the revolution brought by CRISPR-Cas9 System, which has opened the doors to genome editing, a modern technique where direct alteration is made to improve the system and develop new more specific drugs.
+The resurgence of gene therapies can be partly attributed to the revolution brought by CRISPR-Cas9 System, which has opened the doors to genome editing, a modern technique where direct alteration is made to improve the system and develop more specific drugs.

 PricewaterhouseCoopers (PwC) describes personalized medicine as a “disruptive innovation” for this reason.
 Emerging from the completion of the Human Genome Project (HGP), progress in genomics and proteomics research, and the development of “targeted” therapeutics, personalized medicines should ultimately improve health outcomes by providing individuals with a more streamlined, targeted healthcare plan.